 My wife Eileen, and I raised a son, Jim, and a daughter Tracy, and family always came first.

 I was finally able to resume my hobby as the children grew older and I had more time available.
-In March 2004, I repaired a Johnson Viking II that had been gathering dust for 20+ years, and coupled it with my Collins R-388.
+In March 2004, I repaired a Johnson Viking II that had been gathering dust in my basement for 20+ years, and coupled it with my Collins R-388.
 Suddenly I was on the air with AM!
 I still find joy in that mode.

 On June 4th 2004 I passed the Extra exam at the Rochester Hamfest and added SSB capability to my station with a Kenwood TS-440SAT.